elisa-aleman/ai_python_dev_reference/docs/setup_guides/Windows-Setup.md

 ## CUDA and GPU settings

-For accelerated GPU processing I recommend using WSL and a Docker image that uses CUDA, as described in my [Linux WSL Setup: CUDA and GPU settings guide](./Linux-WSL-Setup.md#CUDA-and-GPU-settings).
+For accelerated GPU processing (specifically nvidia GPUs) for your AI programs I recommend using WSL and a Docker image that uses [CUDA](https://en.wikipedia.org/wiki/CUDA), as described in my [Linux WSL Setup: CUDA and GPU settings guide](./Linux-WSL-Setup.md#CUDA-and-GPU-settings).

 For specific examples where I used CUDA compatible images, see my [CUDA python dockerfiles document](../ai_development/CUDA-python-dockerfiles.md)